telerik/winforms-docs/gridview/columns/calculated-columns-(column-expressions).md

 # Calculated Columns (Column Expressions)

 A calculated column is identified by an expression.
 The only condition necessary to make a regular column behave like a calculated column is to set an expression to it.

-The following code snippet demonstrates how the standard deviation of the *Consumption *column can be computed for each month in the *Deviation *column.#_[C#] Creating a calculated column_
+The following code snippet demonstrates how the standard deviation of the *Consumption *column can be computed for each month in the *Deviation *column.

+#### Creating a calculated column

 {{source=..\SamplesCS\GridView\Columns\CalculatedColumn.cs region=calculatedColumn}}
 {{source=..\SamplesVB\GridView\Columns\CalculatedColumn.vb region=calculatedColumn}}